Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 WHY WE LIKE IT: The Sangean WR-11 is the best analog tabletop radio on our list, with reliable and clear AM/FM reception in almost every situation.
 It’s also designed extremely well, with a nostalgic feel and large, easy-to-operate knobs.

-The first thing stands out about the Sangean WR-11 is its classic wood cabinet design.
+The first thing that stands out about the Sangean WR-11 is its classic wood cabinet design.
 It’s one of our favorite aspects and key features of this radio, and not just because it looks good.
 The walnut finished material also enhances the sound quality of this radio through its inherent acoustic properties.
 The AM/FM tuner is large and easy to read, making the overall operation much easier.
 All the dials are also large and easy to use.
 The best part about the dials is the LED tuning indicator on the Tune dial.
 It lights up when you’re getting the best reception, so you’ll always have the best listening experience.

-While the Sangean WR-11 doesn’t offer much in the way of extra key features, you do get several external connections to use on the back on the radio.
-These connections include a headphone jack, 3.5 mm auxiliary input and a Record-Out jack for connecting the radio to recording equipment.
-The radio also sounds great; it’s one of the best sounding analog tabletop radios on our list, although it can get a bit bass heavy at times.
-With its strong signal and classic design, the Sangean WR-11 is the one of the best AM/FM tabletop radios on our list.
+While the Sangean WR-11 doesn’t offer much in the way of extra key features, you do get several external connections to use on the back of the radio.
+These connections include a headphone jack, 3.5 mm auxiliary input, and a Record-Out jack for connecting the radio to recording equipment.
+The radio also sounds great; it’s one of the best sounding analog tabletop radios on our list, although it can get a bit bass-heavy at times.
+With its strong signal and classic design, the Sangean WR-11 is one of the best AM/FM tabletop radios on our list.
 You can also use the best internet radio.

 Award: BEST BUDGET

 WHY WE LIKE IT: The Soundance SDY019 is the best stereo tabletop radio on our list, and it comes in at an incredibly affordable price point.
-If you need superb sound quality without spending too much for it, this is the radio for you.
+If you need superb sound quality without spending too much on it, this is the radio for you.
+It’s not quite a mini Bluetooth speaker, but it’s still got a great sound.